UseFedora/rubocop-config/README.md

 end
 ```

+### `.gitignore`

-Also add this to your `.gitignore` file to not commit the cached files.
+Also add this to your `.gitignore` file to not commit the cached configuration files.

 ```
 .rubocop-*
 ```

 ### Testing

-To test the config, just run `rubocop`.
+To test the config, just run `bundle exec rubocop`.